-Mobile apps have become an integral part of our lives, providing us with convenience, entertainment, and connectivity.
+Mobile apps have become an integral part of our lives, providing convenience, entertainment, and connectivity.
 However, app instability can greatly impact the user experience, leading to frustration and even abandonment of the app.

 In this guide, we will explore the importance of debugging for app stability and performance.
 Debugging involves the process of identifying and resolving software errors or defects that contribute to instability.
 We will provide insights into common causes of app instability, discuss the impact on user experience, and offer practical tips and techniques to help you debug effectively.